abe-winter/task-inbox/operations.md

 flask fab create-admin
 ```

+Once you have an admin user, you can use the flask-appbuilder web interface to make more users.

 ## Task schema

 To receive API task submissions, set up a task schema with yaml.
 There's a sample schema in this repo at [sample.yml](./sample.yml), and the task schema's schema is in pydantic in [taskschema.py](./backend/taskschema.py).